TypesettingTools/arch1t3cht-Aegisub-Scripts/doc/templaters.md

 ||||
 | `loop n` | `loop n` | `loop <loopname> n` |

+### Tables in tenv
+- Throughout all templaters, `orgline`, `syl`, `char`, and `word` (where present and applicable) refer to *original* objects, while `line` refers to the `fx` line that will be generated.
+- In the stock templater and KaraOK, `syl` is the current syllable for `template syl` lines, but it's the current *character* for `template char` lines.
+In fact, `template char` just translates to a `template syl` with a per-char flag internally.
+- The newer templaters add tables describing the current word or syllable for `template char` lines:
+    - In the stock templater, `word` and `char` don't exist.
+    - KaraOK adds tables `char`, `word`, and `syll` (the latter two are also accessible via `char.word` and `char.syll` in `template char`) referencing the current character, word, and syllable in `template char`.
+    - In The0x's templater, however, `syl`, `char` and `word` exist only for `template syl`, `template char`, and `template word` respectively, and refer to the respective object.
+The current syllable or word can be accessed with `char.syl` and `char.word` respectively.

 ### Inline variables
-- Throughout all templaters, `orgline`, `syl`, `char`, and `word` (where applicable) refer to the *original* objects, while `line` refers to the line that will be generated.
-- In the stock templater and KaraOK, `syl` exists in `template char` lines.
-In The0x's templater, it's accessible via `char.syl` instead.
+- The following list is complete with respect to the inline variables in the stock templater and KaraOK.
+It's in the same order as the [documentation for inline variables in the stock templater](https://aeg-dev.github.io/AegiSite/docs/3.2/automation/karaoke_templater/inline_variables/), so refer to that for the explanations of these variables.
+    - The0x's templater contains additional inline variables for working with loops, as well as the `$env_*` variables - see the source code for these.
 - The expressions in the following table are analogues of each other, but they might not be exactly equal.
 In particular, some values are rounded in the stock templater.
-- Many of the expressions listed below for The0x's templater also work for the stock templater and KarOK.
+- Many of the expressions listed below for The0x's templater also work for the stock templater and KaraOK.

-The following list is complete with respect to the inline variables in the stock templater and KaraOK.
-The0x's templater contains additional inline variables for working with loops, as well as the `$env_*` variables - see the source code for these.

 | Stock Templater & KaraOK | The0x's Templater |
 | ------------------ | -------------------- |